The Chimpanzee and Wildlife Lodge

 This renowned Kyambura Gorge Lodge, with entirely remodelled public areas and gardens, has been converted from a coffee store to create a breathtakingly beautiful space.
 The lodge is located on the edge of Queen Elizabeth National Park with sweeping views of the rolling savanna, the distant mountains of the moon, and the sunken Kyambura Gorge.

-The guest bandas have a afro-chic theme with the accent on local artifacts re-imagined in a new context.
+The guest bandas have an afro-chic theme with the accent on local artifacts re-imagined in a new context.
 Each banda offers a unique view either across the savanna or the gorge.
 There are four new deluxe bandas and four standard bandas.
 A new spa and swimming pool was launched in 2019.

 The lodge is the ideal location for tracking the lost chimps in the sunken forest of Kyambura Gorge nearby and seeing the amazing game in one of Africa’s most beautiful parks, centred around the waterway of the Kazinga Channel.
 The park has six hundred amazing bird species, the highest in an African park.